- About commissioner requested services (CRS)

 - removing them would increase health inequalities; or

 - removing them would make dependent services unviable.

-When assessing a service as CRS commissioners, particularly ICSs, should also be mindful of whether the provider is responsible for a significant amount of regional or national service provision.
+When assessing a service as CRS, commissioners should also be mindful of whether the provider is responsible for a significant amount of regional or national service provision.
 If a systemically important provider were to cease delivering services on a regional or national basis (e.g. due to financial failure) it would likely compromise continuity of services on a scale beyond the remit of an individual ICS and make securing alternative provision at a ICS level more challenging.

-When commissioners designate a provider’s services as CRS it activates NHS England’s statutory duty to assess the risk to the continued provision of services through financial oversight of that organisation.
-This means providers are required to share financial information with us on an ongoing basis.
+When commissioners designate a provider’s services as CRS it activates NHS England’s statutory duty to assess the risk to the continued provision of services through financial and quality governance oversight of that organisation.
+This means providers are required to share financial and other information with us on an ongoing basis.

-Designating services as CRS also means that powers contained in Section 5 of the provider licence – the ‘continuity of services conditions’ – apply.
-In the event that we have concerns about a provider’s ability to continue to provide CRS the continuity of services conditions allow early intervention by NHS England, with the aim of achieving a return to financial sustainability or, as a last resort, a smooth transfer of services to an alternative provider.
+Designating services as CRS also means that powers contained in Section 6 of the provider licence – the ‘continuity of services conditions’ – apply.
+In the event that we have concerns about a provider’s ability to continue to provide CRS the continuity of services conditions allow early intervention by NHS England, with the aim of achieving a return to longer term sustainability of services or, as a last resort, a smooth transfer of services to an alternative provider.

-These powers also provide additional safeguards when a routine hand over of services is taking place from one provider to another, for example after a re-procurement, as providers of CRS cannot stop providing the service even if a contract has expired.
+These powers can also provide additional safeguards when a routine hand over of services is taking place from one provider to another, for example after a re-procurement, as providers of CRS cannot stop providing the service even if a contract has expired.
 This is important if for example, there is a delay in mobilising the new contract with the new provider.

-Financial oversight of providers of CRS and the powers to protect continuity of services are especially important when the essential service is provided by an independent sector provider as regulatory oversight and powers are otherwise limited.
+Financial and quality governance oversight of providers of CRS and the powers to protect continuity of services are especially important when the essential service is provided by an independent sector provider as regulatory oversight and powers are otherwise limited.